tribixbite/awesome/README.md

 *   [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
 This is the repository of the backend.
 *   [playtron-os/rpm-specs-gaming](https://github.com/playtron-os/rpm-specs-gaming) - Various RPM specs for packages optimized for gaming.
 *   [simonw/llm-anthropic](https://github.com/simonw/llm-anthropic) - LLM access to models by Anthropic, including the Claude series
-*   [commixproject/commix](https://github.com/commixproject/commix) - Automated All-in-One OS Command Injection Exploitation Tool.
+*   [commixproject/commix](https://github.com/commixproject/commix) - Automated All-in-One OS Command Injection Exploitation Tool
 *   [SomeOddCodeGuy/WilmerAI](https://github.com/SomeOddCodeGuy/WilmerAI) - WilmerAI is one of the oldest LLM semantic routers.
 It uses multi-layer prompt routing and complex workflows to allow you to not only create practical chatbots, but to extend any kind of application that connects to an LLM via REST API.
 Wilmer sits between your app and your many LLM APIs, so that you can manipulate prompts as needed.
 *   [SomeOddCodeGuy/OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) - This small API downloads and exposes access to NeuML's txtai-wikipedia and full wikipedia datasets, taking in a query and returning full article text
 *   [NotJoeMartinez/yt-fts](https://github.com/NotJoeMartinez/yt-fts) - YouTube Full Text Search - Search all of YouTube from the command line